 What struck me about this trip was 1) the sheer amount of foreigner-privilege afforded us in China, and 2) the weird combination of this with the objectification of our existence by a lot of Chinese nationals.
 Specifically men.
-During our two day stay in the City of Lights as a group we were approached three times for photographs; once politely, once intrusively, once aggressively.
-Each time we declined, in one case very forcefully, the asker was shocked, amazed that these foreign females would refuse their attentions in their country.
-I can see their tacit point: ‘you’re in my country, we give you such leigh-way, let me have a photo with you’.
+During our two day stay in the City of Lights we were approached three times for photographs; once politely, once intrusively, once aggressively.
+Each time we declined, in one case very forcefully.
+The asker was shocked – amazed that these foreign females would refuse their attentions in their country.
+I can see their tacit point: ‘You’re in my country, we give you such leigh-way, let me have a photo with you.’
 Had we been approached by older hetero couples, young mothers with children, or even a group of teenagers perhaps the outcomes would have been different.

 But these were men.
 All men.
 It always is.

 In our case these men were aged between 20-60, and each time they were accompanied by one or two other men.
 They did not so much ‘ask’ as hold their phones in our faces waiting for us to pose and smile.
-They did not respond appropriately to ‘No, no thank you.’
-Or even ‘I said, no, thank you.’
-Only, ‘No. I said no. Go away.
+They did not respond appropriately to: ‘No, no thank you.’
+Or even: ‘I said, no, thank you.’
+Only: ‘No. I said no. Go away.
 Now.’
-Additionally, I say they approached ‘our group’, rather, they approached the ethnically-white members of our group – as if our third member was invisible.
-They didn’t even make eye contact.
-No one who ignores the existence of one of my best friends is getting a photo with me, thank you very much.
+Additionally, I say they approached ‘our group’, rather, they approached the ethnically-white members of our group.

 Of course, this behaviour is not limited to Shanghai.
 In Beijing, I’ve been stared at, had photos taken of me dozens of times in a single metro ride, told I’m beautiful/sexy/ugly/horrid, ogled by small children, forced to talk to toddlers so their parents can show off their English.
-In Nanjing I’ve been suddenly grabbed at by small packs of tweenagers and been forced to slap them away, in Kunming had my hair stroked by men at tourist sites, and in Guangzhou been poked in the legs by older women checking to see if I really am that tall.
+In Nanjing I’ve been forcefully grabbed at by small packs of tweenagers and had to (gently but firmly) push them off.
+In Kunming I had my hair stroked by men at tourist sites.
+In Guangzhou I was poked in the legs by older women checking to see if I really am that tall.

 But thank goodness I’m tall.